StevenNaranjo/CHIP8-Emulator/README.md

 > I'm going to use **PyGame** to build the display
 > And **re** for regular expression to decode the opcodes :D

+## How to run this project?
+To run the CHIP8 emulator you have to:
+- First install the requirements.txt with the following command `pip install -r requirements.txt`
+- Second in the `src/chip8.py` file you can select one of the roms that I preloaded in `/roms`
+- Third run the main code in the file `src/chip8.py`

 ## Based On the Guide of Tobias the Chip8 specifications are:

 - Memory: CHIP-8 has direct access to up to 4 kilobytes of RAM